Esukhia/teachingtibetan.com/docs/reception/strategy_cues_infer.md

 <!-- div:right-panel -->

-> Can identify the main point of TV news items reporting events, accidents, etc. where the visuals support the commentary.
+> Can use an idea of the overall meaning of short texts and utterances on everyday topics of a concrete type to derive the probable meaning of unknown words/signs from the context.
-Can follow a TV commercial or a trailer for or scene from a film, understanding what topic(s) are concerned, provided the images are a great help in understanding and the delivery is clear and relatively slow.
+Can exploit their recognition of known words/signs to deduce the meaning of unfamiliar words/signs in short expressions used in routine everyday contexts.